 As we continually monitor the performance of our Company-owned retail store locations, we may occasionally determine that it is necessary to close underperforming stores in certain markets.
 During 2022, we closed three stores with the operations of one those stores being consolidated into another store in the same market.
+We are also in the process of closing our northeast clearance center and our store located in Birmingham, Alabama.
 All of the above-mentioned closures occurred at or near the lease expirations.